wbroberts/weather-spa/README.md

-# A Single Page Weather Site
+# Simple Weather App

-This simple site utilizes node, express, sass, and mustache.js.
+This simple site was coded using node, express, sass, and mustache.js.
 It uses the Google Geocode API and Wunderground API.